 No matter how “unplugged” we want to be, we always end up carrying a lot of cables.
 Spend a few dollars to get yourself a bunch of cable organisers and save yourself the hassle of having to untangle or fold cables every time you need to use them.

 Check out those cute ones!
-Colourful and super useful!

 19. Wireless amplifier USB Adapter

 Get that WiFi!
-The built-in WiFi antenna in most laptops have quite a short range and are not as powerful as desktop ones.
+The built-in WiFi antenna in most laptops have quite a short-range and are not as powerful as desktop ones.
 However, when on the road, you will want to have as much range as possible, as well as enough speed to upload your pictures fast enough.
 Get yourself a WiFi amplifier, plug it into a USB port in your laptop, and you will be surprised!
 For tips on how to find WiFi in New Zealand, check out How to get Internet and WiFi in New Zealand.

-Small and incredibly useful, if you are scared of the uneven internet connection in hostels, this wifi USB amplifier will be a life saver to you!
+Small and incredibly useful, if you are scared of the uneven internet connection in hostels, this wifi USB amplifier will be a lifesaver to you!

 On a rainy day or a long-haul flight, there is nothing better than crawling up with a good book.
 Well… books are heavy, thus not really backpacker-friendly.
 If you do not have a tablet, look into e-readers so you can carry thousands of books with you at all times.
 We suggest you purchase the Lord of The Rings trilogy as your first e-book to get you into the Middle-earth spirit!

 For under $100, get the market leader Kindle for huge compatibility or download the Free Kindle App to get access to a huge range of e-books right on your phone.
-Consider also trying Kindle Unlimited for free for 30 days to get unlimited books and audio books during your flight.
+Consider also trying Kindle Unlimited for free for 30 days to get unlimited books and audiobooks during your flight.

 A mouldable glue that turns into rubber, Sugru can be used to fix or modify just about anything.
-If you’re hiking shoes break, just stick some Sugru in there.
+If your hiking shoes break, just stick some Sugru in there.
 If your cables start to come loose, Sugru them back together.
 Just get creative!